 We return to Playground to experiment with training sets and test sets.

-Click the dropdown arrow for a reminder of what the orange and blue dots mean.
+Click the plus icon for a reminder of what the orange and blue dots mean.

 In the visualization: